Categorize and randomize: a permissive model of stochastic choice: Related literature

-Stochastic choices by weak categorization also have affinity to Perception adjusted Luce model (\textsf{PALM}) by Echenique et al.~\cite{EcheniqueSaitoTserenjigmid2018}.
+The Associationistic Luce Model by \cite{LiTang2016} accounts for the phenomenon where an item's salience extends to its containing class.
+First a class is chosen according to a Luce-type formula with associationistic salience as weights, then an item within it is selected according to Luce's rule.
+The model is a special case of \scwc{}, with the restriction that choices $\{\sigma_i\}_{i \in I}$ are Luce model.
+Stochastic choices with weak categorization also have affinity to Perception adjusted Luce model (\textsf{PALM}) by \cite{EcheniqueSaitoTserenjigmid2018}.
 Their model describes choices of an agent that considers items in a priority order.
-As a result, items are chosen according to \IIA{} only if they are evaluated simultaneously.
-Under the assumption that \IIA{} holds whitin each class, and that alternatives in the same class are noticed at the same time, by association, \scwc{} come conceptually close to \textsf{PALM}.
+As a result, items are chosen according to \IIA{} only if evaluated simultaneously.
+Under the assumption that \IIA{} holds within each class, and that alternatives in the same class are noticed at the same time, by association, \scwc{} come conceptually close to \textsf{PALM}.
 However, technical differences (e.g., \textsf{PALM} contemplate a default option) prevent from drawing a formal comparison of the models.
-Finally, we recognise similarities to the approach in General Luce model, introduced by Echenique et al.~\cite{Echeniqueetal2019}.
+Finally, we recognise similarities to the approach in General Luce model, introduced in \cite{Echeniqueetal2019}.
 The model entails a two-step choice.
 First, a total order is applied, to isolate maximal elements in the menu.
 Then a Luce's type formula is applied to break ties.
 In fact, the total order naturally induces a partition of items in equivalence classes.
-While these could be interpreted as categories, \scwc{} only refers to positive stochastic choices, so that the two models of choice do not intersect.\\
+While these could be interpreted as categories, \scwc{} only refers to positive stochastic choices, so that the two models of choice do not intersect.

-On a different note, \scwc{} provides an interesting interpretation to instances in which a choice $p$ is not rationalizable by \rum{} in its full domain $X$, though it is \emph{locally} rationalizable at a subset $G \subseteq X$.